GSD

 export default Navbar;

-In your Home.jsx file, implement this by updating your code with the following:
+Go to the Home.jsx file under src/components and implement this by updating your code with the following:

 import React from 'react';